Remembering Ustad Zakir Hussain: The 'Shakti' that took tabla and Indian classical music global

-The great tabla maestro Ustad Zakir Hussain has been taken from our midst at the fag end of the year in which he became the first Indian to win three Grammy Awards.
+How great was Zakir Hussain?
+The fact that the tabla maestro has been taken from our midst at the fag end of the year in which he became the first Indian to win three Grammy Awards in one night says it all.

+It stands as testimony to the enduring genius of the always smiling, always modest musical giant.

 The family said in its statement, "He leaves behind an extraordinary legacy cherished by countless music lovers around the globe, with an influence that will resonate for generations to come."